covermymeds/puppet-redis/README.md

 # puppet-redis
 This module provides configuration management for Redis and Sentinel.
-This module aims to properly manage HA redis setups that use Sentinel for the HA management.
+This module aims to properly manage Redis setups that use Sentinel for the HA management.

-This module is different than most avaialable on the Forge in that it manages most of the Redis configuration using the redis-cli against the running instance.
+This module is different than most available on the Forge in that it manages most of the Redis configuration using the redis-cli against the running instance.
 We took this approach because Redis by design persists state information to its own configuration file (http://redis.io/commands/config-rewrite).
 This makes management of `/etc/redis.conf` and `/etc/sentinel.conf` just about impossible for HA setups.

 # Provisos
-1. Requires redis 2.8.0 or later.
+1. Requires Redis 2.8.0 or later.
-2. Assumes that redis is available via a standard package install.
+2. Assumes that Redis is available via a standard package install.

 # Usage
 Install the latest available version of Redis with default configs (defaults provided in the template anyhow)